finalduty/cis-benchmarks-audit/README.md

 ```

 #### Disclaimer:
 This is not a replacement for a full audit and a passing result from this script does not necessarily mean that you are compliant (but should give a good idea of where to start).
-The script will never make any changes to your system for you, but will write temporary state output to /tmp (which it will clean up afterwards).
+The script will never make any changes to your system for you, but will write temporary state output to /tmp (which are cleaned up afterwards).
-This script can spawn multiple tests at a time making it possible that some tests could cause adverse effects to your server.
-There is an adjustable limit as well as a nicing argument which can help with this.
-In any case It is recommended that you **do not run this on a production server**.
+This script can spawn multiple tests at a time and it possible that some tests could cause adverse effects on your system.
+There is an adjustable limit for processes as well as a nicing argument which can help keep load down.
+It is recommended that you **do not run this on a production server** at this time.

 _No warranty is offered and no responsibility will be taken for damage to systems resulting from the use of this script._